mmbman/Katagiri/list.md

 1. Impermanence and the Meaning of Silence
 1. Three Aspects of Buddha's Silence
-1. Shobogenzo Sansuikyo: Eastern Mountains Traveling on the Water
+1. *Shobogenzo Sansuikyo*: Eastern Mountains Traveling on the Water
 1. On a Poem by the Boatman: Fishing with a Straight Hook
 1. What is Right Human Effort – Part 1
 1. What is Right Human Effort – Part 2